 - Click on the menu in the upper-right corner, and Add a new game profile.
 The config is created automatically.

 - Now, if you don’t plan to change the binds, and just want the PS3 controller to act like DualShock 4, click on the Magic Wand below the image of your controller and choose Virtual DS4:

 - Press Apply, and consider PlayStation Now pairing DS3 to Bluetooth done!
 Enjoy playing PS exclusives :)

 If you wish to modify the standard layout and add some spice to it, reWASD has a whole lot to offer.
 You can assign Key Combos to your layout, adjust Stick and Trigger settings if they don’t feel right out-of-the-box, and other amazing features.
 There’s a lot you can do with reWASD, make sure to check out the video that explains reWASD interface.

 On top of that, we know you will need touchpad actions in PS Now games, and guess what? reWASD can emulate Touchpad clicks, taps, swipes, zooms — just about anything you need.
 When you pair PS3 controller over Bluetooth on PC PSNow, you don't have a physical touchpad, that's where Touchpad emulation will help you out.
 To save the existing layout, we suggest you to assign touchpad actions to Shortcuts, Activators, or consider creating a whole Shift layer dedicated to them.

 We hope that this blog post helped you with .
 If you have any questions, don’t hesitate to ask us below this post in the comment section.
-Make sure to follow us on Facebook, Pinterest, and YouTube to keep your hand on the pulse.
-Also, join our Discord text chat for more fun :)
+Reach out to us wherever you feel comfortable: Discord text chat, on Facebook, or on reWASD Forum.
+Make sure to follow us on Pinterest, Reddit, and YouTube to keep your hand on the pulse.